Part 2: this configuration does not work.

 Part 3: dashboard screenshots.

-This does work with my handheld: This does not work with my handheld: Please disregard the RF activity in the second screenshot, that does not represent reality (it's left over from the previous, working, configuration).
+Please disregard the RF activity in the second screenshot, that does not represent reality (it's left over from the previous, working, configuration).

 Steve K1SEH